zvasilev/mailtemi-web-new/src/content/pages/privacy.md

 ### 3. Email Service Providers

-All of Your credentials are in Apple Keychain, managed by Apple services.
-Our App does not store your credentials outside of Apple Keychain.
-Our App does use OAuth token to subscribe for push notifications on behalf of you.
-We keep only a hash(one-way transformation) of your email address to redirect notifications correctly.
+All of your credentials are stored in Apple Keychain, managed by Apple services.
+Our app does not store your credentials outside of Apple Keychain.
+Our app uses OAuth tokens to subscribe for push notifications on your behalf.
+We keep only a hash (one-way transformation) of your email address to redirect notifications correctly.
 Our App's use of information received from Google APIs will adhere to [Google API User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use Requirements.

+The application does not share, transfer, or disclose Email Service (Google/Fastmail/Outlook) user data.
+The application does not use Email Service (Google/Fastmail/Outlook) user data outside the user's device.
+All modifications to user data are initiated by the user.

+The only data that goes through the Mailtemi server is push notifications:

+* For Gmail, it uses the Gmail API protocol: https://developers.google.com/gmail/api/guides/push

+* For Outlook, it uses the Microsoft Graph protocol: https://learn.microsoft.com/en-us/graph/api/resources/change-notifications-api-overview?view=graph-rest-1.0

+* For Fastmail, it uses the JMAP protocol: https://datatracker.ietf.org/doc/html/rfc8620#section-7

+No data is stored on the Mailtemi server.
+Only the mapping of the device ID and subscription ID (depending on the protocol) is maintained.
+Push notifications are redirected to the user’s device, where they are handled.

+Retention of user data:

+* For emails, the application stores the most recent 500 emails.
+When a new email arrives, the oldest one is cleared from the application cache.

+* For contacts, they reside in a full cache on the device.

 ### 4. Security